coltonbrwn/ice-js/README.md

-#Ice.js
+#Ice.js#
 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]

-####What it is
+####What it is####
 Ice is a small group of tools for making isomorphic MVC applications easy to build in javascript.
 It runs server-side on top of Express, and supports React for UI rendering.
 It allows you to write DRY, modular code using familiar APIs that run anywhere.

-####What it isn't
+####What it isn't####
-Ice is not comprehensive framework and, since it aims to be Isomorphic, its features are limited to the things you can do within a browser.
-Therefore it has no methods for performing database access, shell commands, or anything I/O besides http.
+Ice is not a comprehensive framework and, since it aims to be Isomorphic, its features are limited to the things you can do within a browser.
+Therefore it has support for performing database access, shell commands, or anything I/O besides http.
 It just consumes data and renders it into views efficiently with Isomorphic techniques using as little code as possible.

-##Using Ice
+##Using Ice##
 Define your application by creating an instance of `Ice.Router` and specifying paths and handlers.
 Here's a router for "Hello World":
 ```javascript
 //router.js